GerHobbelt/linenoise/README.markdown

 * History handling.
 * Completion.
 * Bash-like history search.
-* Under 2,000 lines of BSD license source code, the original is under 1,000 lines of code.
+* Around 3,000 lines of BSD license source code, the original is under 1,000 lines of code.

 ## Can a line editing library be 20k lines of code?